-(d) Receivables and payables for life insurance contracts
+d) Receivables and payables for life insurance contracts

-During the current year, the entity has implemented a more granular process for the allocation of the quarterly technical estimates to life insurance contracts at year end.
-The updated process allocates, at a more granular level, the estimates to the receivables and payables of life insurance contracts after taking account of the actual transactions.
-The revised estimation approach is applied prospectively without any changes to the comparative figures
+The entity has a process for allocating the quarterly technical estimates to life insurance contracts.
+The process allocates, at a granular level, the estimates to the receivables and payables of life insurance contracts after taking account of the actual transactions.